 Encourage your debtors to repay earlier by offering slight discounts (if your margins are not razor thin).
 Move your inventory aggressively and don’t let them stack up in your storage.
 Insist on a minor percentage of sales figure as deposit.

 Whenever possible, try to position your business model to one that is cash flow friendly.
 Example would be F&B or retail businesses where cash is collected daily and expenses are paid monthly or longer.

-This might not be possible for most B2B businesses especially selling to large enterprise accounts.
-However, there is no limits to an entrepreneur’s creativity and resourcefulness to iterate and improve your business model.
+This might not be possible for most B2B businesses especially those selling to large enterprise accounts.
+However, there are no limits to an entrepreneur’s ingenuity and resourcefulness to iterate and improve your business model.

 Always remember the golden rule of working capital:

-Profits can’t pay the bills, it’s just an accounting term.
+Profits don't pay the bills, it’s just an accounting term.
 Your business sustains on cash flow.